 19.24.140 – Applicability to Lots of Record and Waivers from Slope Requirements.

 Applicable Lots of Record.
-All Standards and requirements for development in the F zones as set forth in this Chapter shall apply to development on lots and in subdivisions
+All Standards and requirements for development in the Forestry zones as set forth in this Chapter shall apply to development on lots and in subdivisions.

-Lots of Record – Waivers for Slope Requirements. properties in the zones also located in the Foothills and Canyons Overlay Zone, the Planning Commission may waive grade requirements for streets or roads and slope protection requirements for lots of record and lots and plans of subdivisions that we approved prior to the enactment of this Chapter provided the conditions and criteria set forth in 19.58 are satisfied.
+Lots of Record – Waivers for Slope Requirements.
+All properties in the Forestry zones also located in the Foothills and Canyons Overlay Zone, the Planning Commission may waive grade requirements for streets or roads and slope protection requirements for lots of record and lots and plans of subdivisions that were approved prior to Feburary, 1998, when the original Foothills and Canyons Overlay Zone was adopted, provided the conditions and criteria set forth in the FCOZ section 19.38.060 (A) Slope Protection Standards are satisfied.

 19.24.150 – Related Provisions

+All development in the Forestry Zones shall be subject to the standards, limitations and requirements listed in Chapter 19.38 Foothills and Canyons Overlay Zone, including but not limited to Grading, Slope Protection, Tree and Vegetation Protection, and Development Approval.

 Foothills and Canyons Overlay Zone Chapter 19.38